Dharmesh78/buildspec_NodeJS_example/README.md

 # Build Spec File Example using nodeJS web application and Creating an executable file

-This is an example of a golang web application and creating an executable file.
+This is an example of a nodejs web application and creating an executable file.
 With the [OCI DevOps service](https://www.oracle.com/devops/devops-service/) and this project, you'll be able to build this application,store the executable file in [OCI Artifact Registry.](https://docs.oracle.com/en-us/iaas/artifacts/using/overview.htm)

 ## Building the application locally